Upward view of buildings with intricate mashrabiya designs against a clear blue sky.

 In contrast, the Mashrabiya in Cairo is tied to literature and gendered space — appearing frequently in the novels of Naguib Mahfouz, where it symbolizes the hidden, the forbidden, the internal drama of domestic life.
 In Orientalist paintings, it became an object of fascination — both aesthetic and exoticized.

-5. Visual and Structural Comparison Based on the Illustration
+Visual and Structural Comparison

 In the provided architectural drawing: